buckket/pyKC/README.rst

 pyKC
 ####

-Feed your snake with your favourite imageboard.

-| **In other words:**
-| This Python library provides high-level access to a KC thread and/or post (including all available metadata) by parsing the HTML source, additionally various endpoints of the KC AJAX API can be called.
+This Python library provides high-level access to a KC thread and/or post (including all available metadata) by parsing the HTML source, additionally various endpoints of the KC AJAX API can be called.

 Minimal Requirements:
 ---------------------